xbeat/Machine-Learning/README.md

 Introduction to Distributed Model Training with TensorFlow

 Distributed model training is a technique used to train machine learning models across multiple devices or machines.
 This approach is particularly useful for large datasets or complex models that would be time-consuming or impossible to train on a single device.
 TensorFlow, a popular open-source machine learning framework, provides robust support for distributed training.

+## Building Linear Discriminant Analysis without Libs in Python

+Introduction to Linear Discriminant Analysis (LDA)

+Linear Discriminant Analysis (LDA) is a dimensionality reduction and classification technique used in machine learning and statistics.
+It aims to find a linear combination of features that best separates two or more classes of objects or events.
+LDA is particularly useful when dealing with multi-class classification problems and can be used for both dimensionality reduction and classification tasks.

 ## Stacking Ensemble Learning with Python